Pwnagotchi-Unofficial/Pwnagotchi.org/content/modifications/index.md

 3. some kapton tape

 ### Instructions:
-1. Place some flux on the wick.ui
+1. Place some flux on the wick.

-2. Place some flux on the connector pins.ui
+2. Place some flux on the connector pins.

-3. Set your soldering iron to around 300˚ C; you want it hot enough to flow solder into the wick.
+3. Set your soldering iron to around 300˚C; you want it hot enough to flow solder into the wick.

-4. Place the wick above the pins and heat with the soldering iron.ui
+4. Place the wick above the pins and heat with the soldering iron.

 5. When you get to the side pads, you can use a side cutter like this one if you need to cut the pins.
-(Sometimes these are difficult to remove because of the size and solder amount.)ui
+(Sometimes these are difficult to remove because of the size and solder amount.)

-6. When finished, your pads should look like this:ui
+6. When finished, your pads should look like this: _Image needed_

-7. Apply some Kapton tape to the back to prevent any shorting and isolate the board:ui
+7. Apply some Kapton tape to the back to prevent any shorting and isolate the board.

 8. Now it’s time to make some pins to use in your thruhole RPi0W.
-You can cut these headers and use the pins like this:uiuiui
+You can cut these headers and use the pins like this: _Image needed_

-9. Finally, place the pins in the screen and set your RPi0W on top; then solder the pins onto the RPi0W.ui
+9. Finally, place the pins in the screen and set your RPi0W on top; then solder the pins onto the RPi0W.

 10. And you’re finished!